apache/apisix/docs/en/latest/discovery/nacos.md

 The performance of this module needs to be improved:

-1. avoid synchroning configuration in each workers.
-You can refer the implementation in `consul_kv.lua`.
-2. send the request parallelly.
+1. send the request parallelly.

 ### Configuration for Nacos